0x6D-developerBYmik34/Cenerator/README.md

 # Cenerator
-My implementation generators ala Python and simple coroutines on C lang.
+My C implementation of generators and coroutines (ala Python).